mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-01.md

 The equation of motion for this Lagrangian is obtained using the **Euler-Lagrange equation**.

--You might remember this from classical mechanics where we had dots, and the first term was the time derivative, the second was the derivative of the field.
+- You might remember this from classical mechanics where we had dots, and the first term was the time derivative, the second was the derivative of the field.
 - Essentially, we treat the Lagrangian as a function of the field derivatives and the fields themselves as independent objects.
 - First, we differentiate with respect to the derivatives, and then with respect to the fields.